In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is invalidation.

 - Radical genuineness, accepting the person how they are while seeing their struggles and pain

 Emotional invalidation may contribute to the development of emotional disorders.
-According to an article on Very Well Mind, Marsha Linehan proposed that when children with a biological predisposition to intense emotions have those emotional experiences invalidated by caregivers, they may be prone to developing borderline personality disorder.
+DBT creator Marsha Linehan proposed that borderline personality disorder is likely to arise when children with a biological predisposition to intense emotions have those emotional experiences invalidated by caregivers.

 I was lucky in that I grew up in a very validating environment.
 I’ve become a lot more sensitive to invalidation after the workplace bullying I experienced a couple of years ago.
 The overt invalidation directly related to the bullying was bad enough, but I also struggled a great deal with the people who supposedly supported me being very invalidating, albeit in a very well-intentioned way.
 It probably would never have crossed their mind that “It’s not that bad” or “Everything will be ok” would be invalidating, but it was.
 My psychiatrist at the time was invalidating in much the same way.
-So I ended up with this mass forced exodus of people out of my life, and that fear of invalidation is a big part of why I don’t want to let people back in.
+I ended up with a mass forced exodus of people out of my life.

 What role has validation or invalidation played in your life?